nyx-solutions/wp-nyx-login-required/readme.txt

 == Description ==
 Lock down the whole WordPress site to prevent public access.
 Only logged-in users can view the site or the content of the REST API if this plugin is activated.

-In order to enable REST API access declare the constant NOX_LR_ENABLE_REST with true as its value.
+In order to enable REST API access declare the constant NYX_LR_ENABLE_REST with true as its value.

 == Changelog ==
 = 1.0.0 =